hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 3/README.md

 ## Phase 3: Caravel Integrated Verification

-Executed all Caravel-integrated verification tests to validate peripherals and management SoC functionality inside the Caravel environment.
+Executed all Caravel-integrated verification tests to validate peripherals and management SoC functionality inside the Caravel environment (check out the "caravel_results" directory for detailed report).

 ### Highlights